 Off-Campus Study Programs

-Consider continuing your biology studies off-campus.
-The programs listed below have close ties with King's because our faculty and students have participated in them in the past.
+Interested in continuing your biology studies off-campus?
+These programs have close ties with King's and welcome King's students on their campuses.
 See your faculty advisor or Dr. Wood for more information.

 The King's University is a participating university in the Au Sable Institute, a field station offering college-level courses, particularly in different aspects of field biology.
-The institute has two campus facilities - Great Lakes Campus in the north woods of Michigan's Lower Peninsula, and at Smith Prairie on Whidbey Island, north of Seattle, Washington.
+The institute has two campus facilities: Great Lakes Campus in the north woods of Michigan's Lower Peninsula, and Smith Prairie on Whidbey Island, north of Seattle, Washington.
 It also runs programs in tropical biology in Florida, east Africa, and south India.
-It offers courses from mid-May through mid-August each year.
-Students may register for Au Sable courses through the University at a tuition rate of $1,100 (CDN) per course.
-Room and board fees for the Institute amount to approximately $185 per week.
-Students interested in the program should see the entries for program and limitations under Au Sable Institute in the King's Calendar.
+The Institute offers courses from mid-May through mid-August.
+Students may register for Au Sable courses through the university at a tuition rate of $1,100 (CDN) per course.
+Room and board fees for the institute are approximately $185 per week.
+Students interested in the program should see the entries for the program and limitations under Au Sable Institute in King's Calendar.

-CCSP offers a semester of adventure to Biblically minded students, who want the challenge of caring for people and caring for God's earth.
-You will experience community in motion, travelling with a group of students for four months through the South Pacific (New Zealand and Samoa) or to Belize, Central America.
+CCSP offers a semester of adventure to Biblically-minded students who want the challenge of caring for people and God's earth.
+Experience community in motion by traveling with a group of students for four months through the South Pacific (New Zealand and Samoa) or to Belize, Central America.

 Program in Belize